textileio/community/docs/hub/accounts.md

 ![Click Environment Variables](../images/install/windows_hub_env2.png)

-Select the 'Path' option from User variables if you want to have the hub CLI available only to the current user, or from System variables if you want the hub CLI available for the whole system.
+Select the 'Path' option from User variables if you want to have the Hub CLI available only to the current user, or from System variables if you want the hub CLI available for the whole system.

 After 'Path' is selected, click 'Edit.'